attahiruj/VortexArm/README.md

   Python interface for the Lynxmotion SSC-32U, supporting up to 32 servos, synchronized/group moves, and feedback querying.

 - **Vision Module:**
-  Camera and object detection integration (YOLOv8), enabling perception-driven manipulation.
+  Camera and object detection integration (Finetuned YOLOv8m), Detects spice location and send coordinates

 - **Simulation:**
   Test and validate algorithms in a simulated environment.